Customer Service Blog from HelpCrunch

 Team member efficiency analytics in HelpCrunch

-Improve agent productivity through workforce management: 11 tips
+How to improve agent productivity through workforce management?

-We’ve put together proven tips you can use to improve contact center agent productivity and customer service level.
+We’ve put together 10 proven tips you can use to improve contact center agent productivity and so your customer service level.

 1. Build comprehensive training and development programs

-Well-trained agents work faster, make fewer mistakes, and provide better customer service.
-Ongoing training activities for customer service agents ensure they stay adaptable and strengthen their skills.
+Well-trained agents work faster, make fewer mistakes, and provide better client support.
+Ongoing training activities for customer service ensure your agents stay adaptable and strengthen their skills.

 Your agents should know how to handle various customer issues, common customer inquiries, and learn some tested strategies to be able to deal with various groups of customers.

 Agent productivity cannot be achieved without clear key performance indicators (KPIs).
-Agents need clear goals to stay focused and motivated.
+People need understandable goals to stay focused and motivated.

 Setting the right KPIs for customer service ensures they understand what’s expected and you have a tangible description of “high-quality service” you can compare current performance with.